+NOTE 15.
 IAS 24 Related Party Transactions

-20. The London Borough of Ealing is the administrator of the London Borough of Ealing Pension Fund.
-The Council charged the Pension Fund £732k for expenses incurred in administering the fund in 2011/12 (£697k 2010/11).
-The Council paid £8k interest in respect of 2011/12 cash balances held on behalf of the Pension Fund (£35k 2010/11).
-The total cash balance held by the Council at 31 March 2012 on behalf of the Pension Fund was £2.2M (£7.3M at 31 March 2011).

-Members of the Pension Fund panel are required by law to declare certain interests when they become a Councillor and a full register is kept by the Head of Democratic Services and published on the Council's website.
-Councillor Johnson is portfolio holder for Finance and Performance at Ealing Council and Councillor Sabiers is deputy.
-Councillor Manro is Governor of Greenford High School, a Scheduled body in the Pension Fund.
-Councillor Potts, Councillor Young and Councillor Manro are all members of the Pension Fund.
-There were no other relevant declarations of interest by members of the Pension Fund panel.
+- 15.1 The London Borough of Ealing is the administering authority of the London Borough of Ealing Pension Fund.
+The Council charged the Pension Fund £0.776m for expenses incurred in administering the fund in 2013/14 (£0.739m 2012/13).
+The total cash balance held by the Council at 31 March 2014 on behalf of the Pension Fund was £2.907m (£1.743m at 31 March 2013). - 15.2 Members of the Pension Fund panel are required by law to declare certain interests when they become a Councillor and a full register is kept by the Head of Democratic Services and published on the Council's website.
+Below is a summary of each Pension Fund Panel member's relevant interests: